Soulsaw/alx-low_level_programming/0x1A-hash_tables/README.md

 # 0x1A.
 C - Hash tables
 ## 0. >>> ht = {}
 Write a function that creates a hash table.
+## 1. djb2
+Write a hash function implementing the djb2 algorithm.
+## 2. key -> index
+Write a function that gives you the index of a key.